FYNCH-BIO/dpu/README.md

 py setup.py install
 ```

 ## Run calibration code (after the raw values have been logged on the eVOLVER)
+The GUI will run calibrations automatically upon completion of the calibration protocols.
+However, you can still manually run a calibration if you would like to change calibration settings.

 ### List raw calibration files on eVOLVER